11 Days Historical Vacation in Egypt

 The High Dam

-The incredible Aswan High Dam is very significant for Egypt’s economic, social, and political existence since it significantly impacted the country’s way of life by providing an abundance of energy.
+The incredible Aswan High Dam is very significant for Egypt’s economic, social, and political existence.
+Since it significantly impacted the country’s way of life by providing an abundance of energy.

 The Unfinished Obelisk